Zombiemaniac3/Las2Mesh/readme.md

 # LAS to STL Converter

-A high-performance Python tool for converting LiDAR point cloud data (LAS/LAZ) to 3D mesh models (STL) with intelligent adaptive decimation and curb detection.
+A high-performance Python tool for converting LiDAR point cloud data (LAS) to 3D mesh models (STL) with intelligent adaptive decimation and curb detection.

 ## Features